kernythree/minimal-working-example-mkdocs/README.md

 > This documentation is a minimal working example of a static documentation website to be build with Mkdocs and deployed on GitHub / GitLab page or on private server.

-The static website demo is available at :
+The static website demo is available at : [https://kernythree.github.io/minimal-working-example-mkdocs/]()

-- [https://sb2-team.gitlab-pages.ifremer.fr/minimal-working-example-mkdocs/]() (if hosted on the Ifremer's GitLab)
-- [link]() (If hosted on the Ifremer/CNRS GitHub organization)

 ## Overview